PedroMTSilva/Bookify-APP/README.md

 # Bookify-APP
-Private repository to house the code for the Bookify mobile application.
+Public repository to house the code for the Bookify mobile application.